fictioneers/node-sdk/README.md

-# Fictioneers API: Node SDK
+# Fictioneers API
-This is a simple SDK for use when connecting to the Fictioneers API from the server-side.
+This is a simple SDK for use when connecting to the Fictioneers API from a browser or server-side application.

-To use, you require your Fictioneers secret key, and optionally, a user ID.
+To use, you require a Fictioneers API key, a Secret key should only be used by server-side apps and a Visible key can be used by client-side apps, and optionally, a user ID.
 If you do not provide a user ID, and the API call requires one, the SDK will create one for you, which you can retrieve either from the API response or from the SDK with `getUserId()`.

     const fictioneers = new Fictioneers({
         apiSecretKey: "s_xxxxx", // mandatory